 For some who have had rectal surgery they may find sitting for extended periods to be problematic.
 The solution is to make sure you have a comfortable chair or a cushion.
-These problems with the perineal wound, to give its proper name, usually disappear within a few months.
+These problems with the perineal wound, to give its proper name, usually disappear within a few months should you be effected.
 If the discomfort does not improve, talk to a healthcare professional.